-A: Some electric bikes have a throttle, though this is likely to change in the future when UK law comes into line with EU law.
-An electric bike with no throttle is called a Pedelec, and assists the rider's pedalling.
+A: Some electric bikes have a throttle, though this has changed as of January 1st 2016 as UK law comes into line with EU law.
+An electric bike with no throttle is called a Pedelec, and assists the rider’s pedalling.
 Sensors determine when the rider is pedalling and switch on the motor to assist.
 Usually there are several levels of assistance that the rider can select.

 Q: How long does it take to charge the battery?